DUAL CREDIT & DUAL ENROLLMENT

 MGCCC encourages qualified high school students to apply for admission under the college’s dual-enrollment/dual-credit program.
 Through dual enrollment, academically talented students are able to enroll at MGCCC while still attending high school classes.
 Students involved in dual credit courses may be eligible to receive high school and college credit concurrently.
 Students must meet the following provisions:

 - Complete the application for admission.

 - If the student does not meet the above criteria, the student has achieved a minimum composite score of 30 on the ACT test.
 If meeting the ACT test requirement, official scores must be submitted to the Admissions Office.

 - Provide official high school transcript indicating grades through the last semester of attendance.

 The above requirements should be completed well in advance of the intended semester of enrollment.
 A discussion with a college enrollment specialist concerning course selections must be completed before registration takes place.
 Credit earned through the dual-enrollment/dual-credit program will be awarded once a student has completed high school graduation requirements and final official transcripts have been received.
-To find out if your high school has a Dual Credit partnership with MGCCC, or to start the process for Dual Enrollment, please contact your high school counselor.